yeatmanlab/jsCAT/README.md

 // update the ability estimate by adding test items cat.updateAbilityEstimate(zeta, answer);

-const currentTheta = cat.theta;
+const currentTheta = cat1.theta;

-const currentSeMeasurement = cat.seMeasurement;
+const currentSeMeasurement = cat1.seMeasurement;

-const numItems = cat.nItems;
+const numItems = cat1.nItems;

 // find the next available item from an input array of stimuli based on a selection method